JuneSSantos/Old-JuneSSai.net-Archive/README.md

-The only reason why this is even a thing to begin with is because I'm trying to learn how to setup servers via a github repository
-Don't expect any frequent updates if you're reading/watching this.
+This is just a very shitty attempt at trying to learn HTML so I can make my awful websites Don't expect anything good coming out of this, and definitely do not expect good coding in here either.